Point in Time Count of Cape and Islands Homeless

 The annual Point in Time Count of the Cape and Islands homeless is required by the Continuum of Care (CoC) Grant Program funded by the U.S. Department of Housing and Urban Development (HUD) under the McKinney-Vento Homeless Assistance Act.
 The Cape and Islands Regional Network on Homelessness conducts the annual Point in Time Count that counts the number of people experiencing homelessness in emergency shelters, transitional housing, on the street, in cars, abandoned buildings, and in other places not meant for human habitation.
 Counts are conducted annually in every community and do not count households living in motels nor those that are doubled-up and living with family and friends.

-The Cape and Islands Regional Network on Homelessness has released its 2023 findings from the Annual Point in Time Count which took place on January 24, 2023, on Cape Cod, Martha’s Vineyard, and Nantucket.
+The Cape and Islands Regional Network on Homelessness released its 2024 findings from the Annual Point in Time Count which took place on January 23 into January 24, 2024, on Cape Cod, Martha’s Vineyard, and Nantucket.
 The Point in Time (PIT) counts people experiencing homelessness in emergency shelters, transitional housing, motels (if paid for by an agency), on the street, in cars, in abandoned buildings, and in other places not meant for human habitation.
 Counts are conducted annually in every community in the United States during the last ten days of January.
-Traditionally, volunteers from dozens of agencies across the Cape and Islands assist in collecting information during the PIT count.
-As with the 2022 count, in 2023 HUD encouraged COVID measures to ensure the health and safety of staff, volunteers, and homeless persons.
+In support of the count, staff from partner agencies across the Cape and Islands assist in collecting information by completing surveys with those experiencing homelessness.

 Point in Time Archive